dashpay/docs/wallets/dashcore/interface.rst

    :scale: 50 %
    :align: left

 These icons indicate the quality of your connection to the Dash network.
-If you cannot connect because of network problems, you will see the icon on the left.
+If you cannot connect because of network problems, you will no bars.
 More bars indicate more connections to your peers on the network.

 ..  image:: img/sync.png
    :scale: 50 %